brainvisa/casa-distro/doc/source/install_setup.rst

 How to change the development environment ?
 ===========================================

-To add an external library, modify the Dockerfile of ``brainvisa-dev`` for ubuntu-12.04 or ubuntu-16.04:
+To add an external library, modify the Dockerfile of ``casa-dev`` for ubuntu-12.04 or ubuntu-16.04:

 .. code-block:: dockerfile

-  # Dockerfile for image cati/brainvisa-devbase:ubuntu-16.04
+  # Dockerfile for image cati/casa-dev:ubuntu-16.04

   FROM cati/casa-test:ubuntu-16.04